PalmStudio/XPalm.jl/README.md

 [![Coverage](https://codecov.io/gh/PalmStudio/XPalm.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/PalmStudio/XPalm.jl)
 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

+# Add a model

+To add a new model and process, you need to:

+- define the process in a `0-process.jl` file using `@process`
+- define a model that implement the process.
+If the computation needs values from other organs, you can use the mtg as the last argument of the `run!` function.
+- add the model in the ModelList of the organ(s) you want it to simulate.
+If the output of the model needs to be passed to other organs, you can write a specific implementation for the organ type for the `run!` function (see carbon allocation for example)
+- If the model needs parameters, add the parameters in the parameter dictionnary in `structs.jl`, in the `default_parameters()` function around l.140.
+- Add a call to the model in `run_XPalm()` in the `run.jl` script.
+The model should be called at the right moment in the script considering its dependencies over previously computed variables.
+It can also take the mtg node of an organ as last argument, or `nothing` if the mtg is not needed.
+Make sure to call the right method, as sometimes a model has a different method when called with an MTG node.
+- Run the `run_XPalm.jl` file in the examples scripts, and make sure that everything runs.
+If there is an error, make sure to read the lines of the error that correspond to the `XPalm` package, not the others, as the error most probably comes from your new implementation rather than another package.

 # To do

 - Manage the case when photosynthesis + reserves are not enough for maintenance respiration: e.g. abortions ?